 Another item that is sought-after at Chor Bazaar is lamps.
-Some are antique, and others that just look old.
-Some are replicas, while others are authentic There are a variety of distinctive designs to pick from.
+Some are antique, and others that look old.
+Some are replicas, and while others are authentic.
+There are a variety of distinctive designs to pick from.

 The most sought-after items are antique colonial lamps, hurricane lamps made of kerosene crystal chandeliers, crystal lamps, and glass lamps in a range of striking shades.

-The lamps will give you a nostalgic feeling and take you back in time.
+The lamps will give you nostalgia and take you back in time.
 You will be able to identify these in some old movies and still used by the film industry to bring a vintage scene to life.

 12. Spare Car Parts

 Chor Bazaar has car scrappers as well!
 Look around, and you’ll find a variety of car components at bargain prices, including motors, wheels and turbos, gearboxes, and even steering wheels.
 Most often, the part you’re looking for is removed from the vehicle as you sit and wait.

 If you’re a prideful owner of an antique or vintage car, This section of the Chor Bazaar will be your Wonderland.
 The parts that aren’t accessible in the commercial market elsewhere are offered only in the Chor Bazaar.

 Portable power tools like mechanical saws, jigsaws, hammers, drills, sanders, grinders, and numerous other power tools can be purchased at Chor Bazaar in Mumbai.
 Tools that aren’t stored in the shop are suspended on their cables on the ceiling, then set on tables out the front.